MicrosoftDocs/customer-insights/ci-docs/export-azure-synapse-analytics.md

 - If your Customer Insights environment stores data in your [own Azure Data Lake Storage](own-data-lake-storage.md), the user who sets up the connection to Azure Synapse Analytics needs at least the built-in **Reader** role on the Data Lake Storage account.
 For more information, see [Assign Azure roles using the Azure portal](/azure/role-based-access-control/role-assignments-portal).

-## Known limitations
+## Known limitation

-1. Synapse export doesn't support incremental datasources for BYOSA (Bring your own storage/lake) instances.
+Azure Synapse export doesn't support incremental refresh for data sources if an environment uses a custom Azure Data Lake for data storage.

 ## Set up connection to Azure Synapse